DeanShaked/SecuredLogin/README.md

 # SecuredLogin
-A secured Login and Register with 2-Step Verification and E-Mail services.
+A Python secured Login and Register with 2-Step Verification and E-Mail services.

 * STMP to send Email.
 * Tkinter for GUI.